GeorgeGuo12138/Final-Project-OIM3640/Proposal.md

 # Project Schedule
 Every Week, we will meet at least once to work on the project.
-## Week 1: Individual work and understanding the video guide
+## Week 1: Individual work and understanding the video guide.
 ## Week 2: Change our code and try to test out different inputs.
 ## Week 3: Create Presentation and Slides while one of us fixes the code.
 We coordinate together.
 ## Week 4: Final Changes/updates and presentation.
 We will also work on adding extra features.